-I always tell others, who ask for my advise that the more effort you are willing to invest, the more rewarded you will be with the views.
+I always tell others, who ask for my advice that the more effort you are willing to invest, the more rewarded you will be with the views.
 If you are planning a road trip around the Rockies, consider venturing off the beaten path a little and into the marvellous Canadian backcountry.

 1. The Sulphur Skyline